 Scottish and EU students can apply to the Students Award Agency for Scotland (SAAS) to have tuition fees paid by the Scottish Government.

 Rest of the UK students can apply for financial assistance, including a loan to cover the full cost of the tuition fees, from the Student Loans Company.

 Tuition fees for Overseas (non-EU) students are guaranteed for the length of your course.
 This means that the tuition fee you pay in your first year (shown above) is the same fee you will pay for each year of your course.
 We guarantee that this will not increase while you are studying with us.
 The only exceptions to this are our MBChB Medicine, BSc Medical Sciences and BDS Dentistry degrees which charge a different tuition for the clinical years.

-All candidates for Art, Philosophy & Contemporary Practices must:
+All candidates for Art and Philosophy must:

-a) Satisfy academic qualifications
+- Satisfy academic qualifications

-b) Produce evidence of creative ability
+- Produce evidence of creative ability

 Academic qualifications will be assessed via submission of UCAS form and a half hour interview.